 Woodmont Natural Park is OPEN

-Woodmont Natural Park is open!
-It is a “soft” opening to allow public access.
+Woodmont Natural Park is open.
 The park is located at 13600 Atwater Lane.
 The park site has been developed and restored to provide a place for the community to recreate and to connect with nature.
 Features of the park include: Two new overlooks / viewpoints of the entire park, Improved biodiversity and native habitat, Repurposed natural material from the site, Interactive natural areas made of local and site specific materials: Walnut tree cored out and cut into sections and "Nest” by local artist Hannes Wingate in forested area.
 Oak savannah planting area, Enhanced wetland planting, Grassy play area, New Native trees, shrubs and perennials planted, with 0.5 miles of new trail and realignment and improvement of existing forest trail.

 What is the Woodmont Park Project?